-BEIRUT - Islamist rebels fighting President Bashar Assad's forces in Syria have rejected overtures from the United States to sit down and talk, a senior US diplomat said on Wednesday.
+BEIRUT - Islamist rebels fighting in Syria have rejected overtures from the United States to sit down and talk, a senior US diplomat said on Wednesday.

-The Syrian government said it was "reprehensible" that Washington was prepared to enter a dialogue with the Islamic Front, which comprises six major Islamist rebel groups and which Damascus considers a terrorist organization.
+The Syrian government said it was "reprehensible" that Washington was prepared to enter a dialogue with the Islamic Front, which comprises six major Islamist rebel groups and which it considers a terrorist organization.

-, it is unclear who will represent the opposition, and the clock is ticking towards a Dec.
-27 deadline set by UN mediator Lakhdar Brahimi for both sides to name their delegations.
+The developments highlighted the difficulty for Washington in engaging with the faction-ridden rebels in Syria's civil war.
+With five weeks to go until UN peace talks in Geneva, it is unclear who will represent the opposition, and the clock is ticking towards a Dec.
+27 deadline set by UN mediator Lakhdar Brahimi to name delegations.

-"The Islamic Front has refused to sit with us, without giving any reason," US Syria envoy Robert Ford told Al Arabiya television, speaking in Arabic, a day after Secretary of State John Kerry said such talks might take place.
+"The Islamic Front has refused to sit with us without giving any reason," US Syria envoy Robert Ford told Al Arabiya television, a day after Secretary of State John Kerry said talks might take place.